proquickly/py_template/README.md

 ## Getting started
 1. copy the ssh url of this repo.
 1. Open up pycharm.
-1. In the new project screen enter the repo url.
+1. In the new project screen enter the repo url git@gitlab.com:proquickly-tools/py_template.git in the get from vcs box.
+1. Open the Dockerfile